quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Mutation spectra comparison in Sanger Mouse Genomes Project strains.**
-Fractions of *de novo* germline mutations in Sanger MGP strains with either *D* or *B* genotypes at the p.Thr95Ala and p.Asp129Asn sites in *Ogg1* and *Mbd4*, respectively, stratified by mutation type.
+Fractions of *de novo* germline mutations in Sanger MGP strains with either *D* or *B* haplotypes at the chromosome 4 and chromosome 6 mutator loci, stratified by mutation type.
 ](images/fig-spectra-comparison-mgp.png){#fig:spectra-comparison-mgp tag="3—figure supplement 2" width=8.5in}

 ### Supplementary Tables